cscsCSCScscs/pyodbc/Connecting-to-SQL-Server-from-Mac-OSX.md

 port = 1433
 tds version = 7.3
 ```
 There are other key/value pairs that can be added but this shouldn't usually be necessary, see [here](http://www.freetds.org/userguide/freetdsconf.htm) for details.
 The `host` parameter should be either the network name (or IP address) of the database server, or "localhost" if SQL Server is running directly on your Mac (e.g. using [Docker](https://docs.microsoft.com/en-us/sql/linux/sql-server-linux-setup-docker)).
-A TDS version of 7.3 should be OK for SQL Server 2008 and newer, but bear in mind that

-* you might need a different value for older versions of SQL Server
-* TDS version 8.0 is just an alias for TDS version 7.1, so
+A TDS version of 7.3 should be OK for SQL Server 2008 and newer, but bear in mind you might need a different value for older versions of SQL Server.
+For more information on TDS protocol versions see [Choosing a TDS protocol version](http://www.freetds.org/userguide/choosingtdsprotocol.htm).
+Do not use TDS versions 8.0 or 9.0 though.
+Oddly, they are not newer than version 7.4.
+They are actually obsolete aliases for older TDS versions and their use is discouraged.
-  * TDS version "8.0" is **not** newer than TDS versions 7.2, 7.3, or 7.4, and
-  * specifying TDS version "8.0" is discouraged because of possible future compatibility issues.

-  (For more information on TDS protocol versions see [Choosing a TDS protocol version](http://www.freetds.org/userguide/choosingtdsprotocol.htm).)

 Test the connection using the `tsql` utility, e.g. `tsql -S MYMSSQL -U myuser -P mypassword`.
 If this works, you should see the following: